cysouw/diathesis/text/c03_prepositions.md

 - Ich hetze den Hund.
 Ich hetze den Hund auf dich.
 - Ich grabe ein Loch.
 Die Skifahrer gruben Spuren in den Schnee.

-### [ NA– | NAP ] Performative result
+### [ NA– | NAp ] Performative result

 A slightly different variant of a resultative constructions is found with various performative verbs that take a regular accusative \Next[a].
-As an alternative structure, these verbs also allow a construction with a preposition \Next[b].
+As an alternative structure, these verbs also allow a construction with an accusative and a preposition \Next[b].
 The meaning of such constructions is parallel to the previous resultatives, in that the performative verb causes the result "accusative is prepositional object" \Next[c].
 Such constructions were named quite aptly "Ergänzende Wirkung" all the way back in the influential educational grammatical work of Karl Ferdinand Becker [@becker1833: 81] almost 200 years ago.

 \ex.
  \a.
 Er macht die Aufgaben.